ronnevinkx/lireddit/README.md

 ## TODO

+-   BUG: cannot create post (when logged in) because cookie isn't send to graphql (in apolloClient.ts)
+-   BUG: keeping login state? (same as above presumably)
 -   Install Husky with eslint, prettier and conventional commit check, changelog generation...
 -   Deploy to GCP
 -   when creating user, email not available on server, but works locally